 Everything in the biosphere is outdoorsy, full of fun, lots of education, and focused at bringing awareness to the issues which are pertinent in the area.
 Of course, the fantastic weather all year round also brings visitors to experience the outdoor adventures and activities which can be undertaken here!

 There are several conservation efforts which visitors can learn more about and explore, such as the koala conservation effort, mapping their health and aiming to bring more numbers to the area, and the effort to bring more fish back to the Noosa River and the surrounding lakes.
 There is a bush tucker garden in progress at the nearby Sunshine Beach State School too.

 If you want to get out and enjoy a spot of exercise, the Noosa Trail is a great place to grab your bike and head off on.
-There are 8 connected hinterland trails here, which challenge guests, but you can take it at your own pace too.
 If you prefer to do your exploring on foot you can head to Mt Tinbeerwah and Mt Cooroy, for stunning views over the region, and some great exercise at the same time!
 Check out the sand dunes along the coastline, encompassing the Cooloola Sand Mass.
 The wind has blown sand to accumulate to huge heights, and this is a real favourite with visitors to check out.